JavierBlascoJ9/PDFutils/README.md

 # PDFutils

-This is a simple, small, offline-only Python tool created for learning purposes.
+This is a simple, small and offline-only Python tool created for learning purposes.
 It provides two simple PDF operations:

 * **Join PDFs** (`-j`)